 Rosette holds a BA in Psychology with a minor in English from the University of Delaware.
 Previous employment includes working at MacMillan Publishing Company and The Direct Marketing Association in New York, NY.
 She currently does freelance writing and social media marketing.

 Jackie Behney is a volunteer for Decoding Dyslexia Pennsylvania.
 She is a veteran public educator with a passion for reading, in particular, and educating, in general.
-Jackie joined the Decoding Dyslexia Action Committee in 2019 and sits on the education and legislative committees.
+Jackie joined the Decoding Dyslexia Action Committee in 2019 and works on all aspects of DDPA.